operator-framework/enhancements/enhancements/proxy-passdown.md

    1. Establish a best practice for operator authors:  Operators receive proxy environment variables from the operator deployment, and pass proxy environment variables to operands that require network.
-   2. Operator SDK features and documents to facilitate implementation of proxy-friendly operators.
+   2. Add Operator SDK features and documentation to facilitate implementation of proxy-aware operators.

 ### Non-Goals